skip navigation

 Baseball Oshawa does its best to eliminate unnecessary travel due to poor weather, but it is not a perfect science.
-Weather is often unpredictable.
+The weather is often unpredictable.
 It is critical that players, coaches and umpires go to scheduled games unless otherwise notified.
-On game days, here is how decision making unfolds:
+On game days, the following is how decision-making unfolds.

 On game day, the City of Oshawa may choose to revoke Baseball Oshawa's field permits up until 4 p.m.
 This typically occurs due to unplayable field conditions as a result of previous or current weather.
 The City may also update the status of the fields here.
 Should the permits be revoked, Baseball Oshawa will provide immediate notice to all participants that games are cancelled.